- Virginia Cooperative Extension

 As soon as you submit your registration, a webpage will pop up with order information.
 You will also receive an email with your registration confirmation.
 This email may take several minutes to appear in your inbox.
 If it doesn't appear in your inbox, please check your spam folder.

 PLEASE NOTE HOWEVER: There are two steps to the registration process.
 Step 1 is registering online.
-Step 2 is submitting your $90.00 deposit/per camper.
-Registration is NOT complete until we receive the $90.00 deposit per camper.
-Deposits must be received by March 22, 2019 or your spot in camp will be given to someone on the waitlist.
+Step 2 is submitting your deposit/per camper.
+Registration is NOT complete until we receive the deposit of $100.00 per camper (or the whole camp fee of $360.00 per camper).
+Deposits must be received by April 28, 2023 or your spot in camp will be given to someone on the waitlist.

 How do I pay for camp?

 We cannot accept online/credit card payment for 4-H camp.
-Once you complete the online registration process, you will need to mail a $90.00 deposit per camper (or the whole camp fee of $305.00 per camper if you choose) to our office at:
+Once you complete the online registration process, you will need to mail a deposit of $100.00 per camper (or the whole camp fee of $360.00 per camper if you choose) to our office at:

 Attention: Camp Registration